tgfrerer/island/README.md

     git ls-files ../.. | entr ninja &
 ```

 `entr(1)` is a great utility, which runs a command on file change.
+The
-This causes ninja to run as soon as any of the files checked into the
+last line of the above script causes `ninja` to run as soon as any of
-github repo at `hello_triangle` change.
+the files checked into the github repo at `hello_triangle` change.

 ## Acknowledgements